Christianity: A syncretic religion in historical context

 Implications: Myth vs. history in early Christianity

-Carrier’s work has significantly contributed to ongoing debates about the nature of early Christianity and the interplay between myth and history in the gospel narratives.
+Carrier’s work has significantly contributed to ongoing debates about the nature of early Christianity and the interplay between myth and history in the Gospel narratives.
 If true, his theory would necessitate a radical reimagining of Christianity’s origins, framing it as a syncretic mystery cult rather than a historical religion founded by an earthly-divine figure.
 I think, Carrier’s hypothesis still leaves room for an actual historical Jesus to have existed.
-However, it challenges traditional Christian narratives and invites a reevaluation of the gospels’ theological and historical significance, being seen as mythological rather than historical accounts of any possible historical figure of Jesus.
+However, it challenges traditional Christian narratives and invites a reevaluation of the Gospels’ theological and historical significance, being seen as mythological rather than historical accounts of any possible historical figure of Jesus.

-Core teachings of early Christianity
+Core teachings

 Despite debates about its origins, certain core teachings of Christianity can be identified in its earliest texts: